Stockbroker Fraud & Misconduct Attorneys

 Brokerage firms and financial advisors have a duty to adequately supervise their brokers and ensure that those brokers are acting properly and abiding by securities laws and rules.
 When there is stockbroker fraud or negligence, the brokerage firm or advisor may also be liable.

-Brokers who do not fulfill their duty of care to their investor clients may be liable for that negligence where it results in financial losses.
-This can include instances where there is also a breach of fiduciary duty by a broker, a failure to diversify, a failure to supervise, and other negligent conduct.
+Brokers who do not fulfill their duty of care to their investor clients may be liable for that negligence when it results in financial losses.
+This can include instances where there is also a breach of fiduciary duty by a broker, a failure to diversify, a failure to supervise and other negligent conduct.

 WHAT ARE MY RIGHTS IF I AM A VICTIM OF STOCKBROKER FRAUD?

-- to be given full disclosure of the commissions, fees, and charges you may incur with your investment;
+- Receive full disclosure of the commissions, fees, and charges you may incur with your investment

-- to be given recommendations and advise for your investments that are suitable for your particular needs and goals;
+- Receive recommendations and advise for your investments that are suitable for your particular needs and goals

-- to be given access to your funds at any time;
+- Receive access to your funds at any time

-- and to be provided with truthful information about the background of the financial brokers who work with you or handle your investments.
+- Be provided with truthful information about the background of the financial brokers who work with you or handle your investments

 STOCKBROKER FRAUD FAQS